 In 2014, the Company acquired the assets of two privately owned companies for approximately \$16.1 million in cash, net of cash acquired.
-The purchase prices are subject to customary post-closing adjustments based upon finalized working capital amounts.
 The acquired companies have been integrated into the Technical Services and Lodging Services segments.

 2013 Acquisitions

 Evergreen